maxfleck/moleculegraph/README.md

 - ...so that the number after the operator always corresponds to the number of atoms in the encoded substructure :)

 <img src="examples/latex/graph_mut-1.png" width="100%" height="100%">

+**future**

+- dummy operator to be able to code binding types, for example
+- allow different, user definable branch and ring operators